Code-Institute-Submissions/second-website/README.md

 	* The main font used Rubik, which falls back onto sans-serif if unavailable.
 Share Tech Mono for the logo heading, falling back onto monospace if unavailable.
 * Imagery
 	* The website relies heavily on images.
 I used my own photography in most spaces.
-	* For the dummy projects, I have used the logo of [Praat mar Frysk](https://www.praatmarfrysk.nl/wp-content/themes/vanilla/framework/images/pmf-noimage.jpg)
 	* The portrait picture used on the 'about me' page, is taken by the talented [Ann Charlotte Voie](http://anncharlottevoie.com)

 ### Wireframes